-It purchased in 2012, and with its purchase of Grohe (organized with American Standard into the LIXIL Water Technology Group) it is now one of the largest sanitary wares companies in the world, possibly the largest.
+It purchased in 2012, and with its purchase of Grohe (organized with American Standard into the LIXIL Water Technology Group), it is now one of the largest sanitary wares companies in the world, possibly the largest.
 Its challenger for world's biggest is the American company, Masco, which makes

 In accordance with § 15 of the German Securities Trading Act (Wertpapierhandelsgesetz), Joyou AG announced that it has filed an application of insolvency in the district court (Amtsgericht) of Hamburg.
-The filing resulted from losses estimated at over $650 million due to accounting fraud, including off-the-books loans and by Jianshe Cai and Jilin Cai, chairman and deputy chairman respectively of its subsidiary, Zhongyu Sanitary Technology, Ltd. of Hong Kong.
+The filing resulted from losses estimated at over $650 million due to accounting fraud and off-the-books loans by Jianshe Cai and Jilin Cai, chairman and deputy chairman respectively of its subsidiary, Zhongyu Sanitary Technology, Ltd. of Hong Kong.